-The primary motivation behind our work is to understand the monotone complexity of transparent polynomials, a concept that was recently introduced by Hrubeš and Yehudayoff [HY21].
-In that context, we are able to show that transparent polynomials of large sparsity are hard for the monotone analogues of all known definitions of VPSPACE, except for the one due to Poizat.
+Our initial goal was to understand the monotone complexity of transparent polynomials, a concept that was recently introduced by Hrubeš & Yehudayoff (2021).
+In that context, we show that transparent polynomials of large sparsity are hard for the monotone analogues of all the known definitions of VPSPACE, except for the one due to Poizat.

-\Institute of Mathematics of the Czech Academy of Sciences.
-Research supported by Grant GX19-27871X of the Czech Science Foundation.
-Part of this work was done as a PhD student at TIFR, Mumbai (partially supported by a Google PhD fellowship).
+^{}Blavatnik School of Computer Science, Tel Aviv University.
+Research supported by the Azrieli International Postdoctoral Fellowship.
+Part of this work was done as a postdoctoral researcher at the Institute of Mathematics, Czech Academy of Sciences where I was supported by Grant GX19-27871X of the Czech Science Foundation.
+Part of this work was also done as a PhD student at TIFR, Mumbai (partially supported by a Google PhD fellowship).
 Email: prerona.ch@gmail.com.

-&lt;sup>+Indian Institute of Technology Jodhpur, Rajasthan, India - 342037.
++Indian Institute of Technology Jodhpur, Rajasthan, India - 342037.
 Part of this work was done as a postdoc at NUS, Singapore (NUS ODPRT Grant WBS No. R-252-000-A94-133).
 Email: kshitij@iitj.ac.in.

-&lt;sup>‡Department of Computer Science, University of Haifa, Israel.
+[‡]Department of Computer Science, University of Haifa, Israel.
 Research supported by the Israel Science Foundation (grant No. 716/20).
 Email: anamay.tengse@gmail.com.